 Furniture chewing is a very common problem with puppies and young dogs.
-This is due to the fact that they learn to explore their surroundings using their mouths.
+There are five ways to prevent your dog destroying your home though.

-Chewing is a very normal trait for puppies.
-But it can understandably become a pain when important items such as furniture and shoes become the targets for their sharp little teeth.
+Chewing is a normal trait for puppies, but it can understandably become a pain when your expensive furniture and shoes become the targets for their sharp little teeth.

 A dog’s 'baby' teeth come through between the ages of three and six weeks, followed by their permanent teeth after four to six months.

 Just like with toddlers, teething is painful for puppies, and they chew even more intensely during this time.

 So how do you encourage your dog to chew their toys and not your furniture?

 Dogbeds.co.uk suggests these five simple steps:

 If you can't be around to supervise your dog, then a puppy crate can be really useful.
 Ensure they have their favourite toys with them, and provide some durable toys for them to sink their teeth into.

 When your dog picks up a chewy toy make sure you praise them.
 Positive reinforcement will help your dog understand what's good to chew and what's out of bounds.

 When they learn to choose their toys before your furniture, you can reinforce the behaviour by putting a little treat in or on the toy like a small lick of peanut butter or some doggy chocolate drops.